 - The math is for a maxed out 401(k) contribution divided evenly for 12 months

-- We used our S&P 500 Reinvestment and Periodic Investment Calculator to do the math
+- We used our S&P 500 Periodic Investment Calculator to do the math

 - The fee estimates are inside the calculator; feel free to redo the math for your own assumptions!

-- We started in 1982 because that’s when the 401(k) became popular (technically, it was around 4 years earlier)
+- We started in 1982 because that’s when the 401(k) became popular (technically, it began 4 years earlier)

 How did you compute employer 401(k) matches?